w3f/w3f-education/docs/Rust/section2/functions-comments.md

 fn main() {}
 ```

 Functions contain pieces of logic in a context-specific scope.
-They are useful for splitting your program into more digestible pieces rather than just using a single main function to operate.
+They help split your program into more digestible parts rather than just using a single main function to operate.

 Declaring a function is simple - start with `fn`, followed by the name and two empty parentheses, and closed with curly brackets: